Great Lakes refugee crisis

 The Great Lakes refugee crisis is the common name for the situation beginning with the exodus in April 1994 of over two million Rwandans to neighboring countries of the Great Lakes region of Africa in the aftermath of the Rwandan genocide.
 Many of the refugees were Hutu fleeing the predominantly Tutsi Rwandan Patriotic Front (RPF), which had gained control of the country at the end of the genocide.

-However, the humanitarian relief effort was vastly compromised by the presence among the refugees of many of the Interahamwe and government officials who carried out the genocide, who used the refugee camps as bases to launch attacks against the new government led by Paul Kagame.
+The humanitarian relief effort was vastly compromised by the presence of many of the Interahamwe and government officials who carried out the genocide, who used the refugee camps as bases to launch attacks against the new government led by Paul Kagame.
 The camps in Zaire became particularly politicized and militarized.
-The knowledge that humanitarian aid was being diverted to further the aims of the genocidaires led many humanitarian organizations to withdraw their assistance.
+The humanitarian aid to the refugees was diverted to further the aims of the genocidaires.
+In addition, when they fled Rwanda, they took with them public assets (such as hard currency, vehicles, etc.) and used these funds to pay their quasi-government officials in Zaire, as well as to purchase arms.

 The conflict escalated until the start of the First Congo War in 1996, when RPF-supported rebels invaded Zaire and sought to repatriate the refugees.
 The conflict escalated again with the start of the Second Congo War, also called Africa's World War or the Great War of Africa, that began in 1998 when the Congolese president Laurent-Désiré Kabila turned against his former allies from Rwanda and Uganda.
-The conflict continues with the Kivu conflict that started in 2004 with the start of the M23 rebellion that started in 2012.
+The conflict continued in the Kivu conflict, which began in 2004 and later included the M23 rebellion of 2012-2013.